1,000+ Opportunities

 By leveraging the expertise of our national consortium, you have access to the most innovative and proven robotics solutions.
 The Robotics Manufacturing Hub is housed at the ARM Institute’s Mill 19 headquarters that the Institute shares with Carnegie Mellon University:

-Based on current listing details, eligibility includes: Small and medium-sized manufacturers in Southwestern Pennsylvania Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Small and medium-sized manufacturers in Southwestern Pennsylvania.
+Confirm the full requirements in the official notice before applying.